Henry Francis BLANFORD - Rainfall chart of India

 Calcutta, 1883/January 1884.
 1000 x 960 mm.
 Folding map in 12 sections backed on canvas.
 Color lithograph.
 Fine condition.

-This resulted in geological discovery that of the Talchir Boulder Bed where first steps were taken towards the classification of the remarkable series of beds associated with Indian coal bearing rocks (1855- 1866).
-In 1857 he was again dispatched to Madras to examine Cretaceous beds near Trichinopoly and Pondicherry, till he retires from the survey partly because of health reasons and partly because of strained personal relations with Thomas Oldham the Superintendent of the Geological Survey.
+This resulted in the geological discovery of the Talchir Boulder Bed, where the first steps were taken towards the classification of the remarkable series of beds associated with Indian coal-bearing rocks (1855- 1866).
+In 1857, he was again dispatched to Madras to examine Cretaceous beds near Trichinopoly and Pondicherry, until he retired from the survey, partly for health reasons and partly because of strained personal relations with Thomas Oldham, the Superintendent of the Geological Survey.

-He continued to research and write while teaching physics at Presidency College Calcutta from 1864 to 1870.
-In 1864 just as he becomes one of the honorary secretaries of Asiatic Society of Bengal, Calcutta gets hit by one of the historical cyclonic storms of the time, and it is at this time that Blanford takes up the subject of Indian meteorology.
+He continued to research and write while teaching physics at Presidency College, Calcutta, from 1864 to 1870.
+In 1864, just as he became one of the honorary secretaries of the Asiatic Society of Bengal, Calcutta was hit by one of the historical cyclonic storms of the time, and it is at this time that Blanford took up the subject of Indian meteorology.

-In 1867 he becomes the Imperial Metrological Reporter to the Government of Bengal and the Indian metrological department is established with almost no staff and an annual budget of INR 45,000.
-His aim was to observe meteorological phenomenon, collect scientific facts for studying the physical changes in the atmosphere.
+In 1867, he became the Imperial Metrological Reporter to the Government of Bengal, and the Indian metrological department was established with almost no staff and an annual budget of INR 45,000.
+His aim was to observe meteorological phenomena and collect scientific data to study the physical changes in the atmosphere.
 The introduction of scientific meteorology in India is remarkable.
-The British were the first to introduce organized meteorology and storm warning systems in India to serve their imperial interests.
+The British were the first to introduce organized meteorological and storm-warning systems in India to serve their imperial interests.

 His personal initiative and the goodwill of the British Government led to the establishment of the Indian Meteorological Department in 1875.
 H.F.
 Blanford was appointed the first Imperial Meteorological Reporter and pioneered scientific meteorology in India.
 He proposed a plan to unify provincial meteorological systems under an imperial system.